vegaprotocol/documentation/docs/api/vega-wallet/v2-api/openrpc.md

 ### Examples
 #### Disconnection from "vega.xyz"
-The third-party application "vega.xyz" requests a disconnection to a wallet using a valid token.
+The third-party application "vega.xyz" requests a disconnection to a wallet.

 ##### Parameters
 ```json